 Why are native plants so important?

 Native plants provide our native birds with fruit, seeds, nectar, shelter, and especially insect food.
 Native plants evolved as hosts for our specialized native insects; 90% of insects that eat plants can only eat the native plants with which they evolved.
-For example, our native oaks support 537 species of caterpillars, while the gingko, a popularly planted exotic, supports only four.
+For example, our native oaks support 537 species of caterpillars, while the gingko, a popularly planted exotic, supports only 4.
 Exotic plants are advertised as pest-free because few local insects eat them, but they may as well say bird-free.
-Birds need insects: 96% of our land birds feed insects to their young.
+Birds need insects: 96 % of our land birds feed insects to their young.
 A chickadee pair can bring up to 570 caterpillars to their nest each day.
-Without native plants, we will not have the insects; without the insects, we will not have birds.
+Without the native plants, we don’t have the insects; without the insects, we don’t have the birds.
 Exotic plants just cannot provide the needed support.

-Native landscaping can be a key tool to increase bird diversity and abundance and everyone can contribute!
+Native landscaping can be a key tool to increasing bird diversity and abundance.
+Everyone can contribute.
 From planting a native plant in a container on an apartment deck, to replacing one standard ornamental with a native plant, to dedicating a section of or an entire yard to bird-friendly native plants, you will be contributing to a collective action that can add up to significant change.

 How to Get Started.

 If you enter your zip code into National Audubon’s Plants for Birds website database you will get an overwhelming list of hundreds of native plants suitable for your area.
 To help narrow the focus, Onondaga Audubon is partnering with Habitat Gardening in Central NY the local chapter of Wild Ones, in a program we are calling Native Plants for Birds.
-Each year, starting this year (2017), we will highlight and advertise 10 to 12 bird-friendly native plants.
-We are working with local growers who will focus on propagating these selected plants, making sure they are readily available to those who would like to plant them.
+Each year, starting in 2017, we will highlight and advertise 10 to 12 bird-friendly native plants.
+We are working with local growers who will focus on propagating these selected plants, making sure they are readily available.
 A dozen more plants will be added each year, the list will become substantial, and many more people will hopefully become involved in learning about and planting native plant species.